atirek-ak/jetpack-joyride/README.md

 cmake ../

 make all -j 4

+To run the game
+- Go to build directory
+- ./graphics_asgn1

 Note - In case of Experimental Error for GLM. add "#define GLM_ENABLE_EXPERIMENTAL" in the files main.h nonedit.cpp other_handlers.cpp and input.cpp, before you include glm.